LLNL/maestrowf/docs/Maestro/scheduling.md

 ## Flux
 ----

-The Flux scheduler uses the command [`flux mini run`](https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man1/flux-mini.html) to launch and allocate resources to tasks.
+The Flux scheduler uses the command [`flux run`](https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man1/flux-run.html) to launch and allocate resources to tasks.
+For adapter versions < 0.49.0 this will actually be the  [`flux mini run`](https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man1/flux-mini.html) command which was recently deprecated.
 Maestro provides keys for a subset of arguments to this command along with hooks for passing a comma separated list of additional arguments

 |  **Flux**  |  **Maestro**  |  **Description**  |  **Default**  |
 |    :-      |      :-       |        :-         |      :-       |